AxaFrance/SlimFaas/README.md

 **SlimData** is a simple redis like database included inside SlimFaas executable.
 It is based on **Raft** algorithm offered by awesome https://github.com/dotnet/dotNext library.
 By default **SlimData** use a second HTTP port 3262 to expose its API.
 Don't expose it and keep it internal.

+SlimFaas require a least 3 nodes in production.
+2 nodes are requires to keep the database in a consistent state.
+If you want to use just one pod for testing purpose, you can use this env variable:
+- SLIMDATA_ALLOW_COLD_START: "true"

+This will allow to start a pod alone as a leader.
+SlimFaas can to scale up and down by using classic Horizontal Pod Autoscaler (HPA).

 ### Build with .NET